-They want more empathy and reassurance that its ok to be feeling a certain way.
+- They also want more empathy and reassurance that its ok to be feeling a certain way rather than glowing in the joy of a new baby.

 Key messages from research and focus groups: